jrastogi1349342/gaaic/README.md

 ## How to Run
-1. Set up a venv environment: `python3.11 -m venv tapod_env`
+1. Set up a venv environment: `python3.11 -m venv env`
 2. Install the requirements: `pip install -r requirements.txt`
 3. Skip to the desired section (training or inference)